The 5 Best Camping Stoves of 2024

 Auto-Ignite: Yes

-Pros: The Gas One Dual Fuel is a single burner camp stove that runs off either propane or butane, allowing you to burn cheaper butane in the warm summer months, and then switch to high-performance propane in the cooler shoulder seasons.
-It features an impressive broad 15,000 BTU burner, responsive flame control valve, an auto-ignition system, and multiple layers of wind protection.
+Pros: The Gas One Dual Fuel is a single-burner camp stove that runs off either propane or butane, allowing you to burn cheaper butane in the warm summer months and then switch to high-performance propane in the cooler shoulder seasons.
+It features an impressive broad 15,000 BTU burner, a responsive flame control valve, an auto-ignition system, and multiple layers of wind protection.

-Cons: In order to get those extra features and increased performance, the Gas One does end up being slightly larger and slightly more expensive than other single burner stoves.
-In our opinion though, the increase in size is well worth it.
+Cons: To get those extra features and increased performance, the Gas One is slightly larger and slightly more expensive than other single-burner stoves.
+In our opinion, though, the increase in size is well worth it.

 Bottom Line: The Gas One Dual Fuel is a super versatile single burner stove that pairs high-end features with a high-performance burner.
 Great as a primary stove for one-pot meals or as a supplemental burner.